Level 2 Technical Certificate in Bricklaying

 Building on the Level 1 course, you will continue to develop your skills through Level 2 and move towards gaining the industry benchmark qualification for skilled tradespeople.
 You will be encouraged to contribute more to your own progress and knowledge whilst being guided by industry experienced lecturers and construction department staff.
 The practical projects you will complete as part of the training and assessment will prepare you for real life work situations and give you the opportunity to take part in national competitions.

-Level 1 qualification in Brickwork or Construction.
-GCSE Maths and English at grade 4 or above.
-You will need to attend an interview and initial assessment prior to acceptance.
+Successful completion of Level 1 Brickwork plus GCSE Maths and English at grade 4 or above.

 What does the course involve?

 - Health & Safety

 - Vocational topics cover setting out a building, solid walling, and cavity walling

 Students will be required to attend Maths and English (GCSE or Functional Skills Level 2) depending on prior achievements and initial assessments.

 Assessments consist of an online theory exam at the end of May and a synoptic practical assignment in June.